Letters from Lodi

 "Discovery" (not rediscovery) of Flame Tokay as a distinctive varietal wine

-Flame Tokay is a variety of Vitis vinifera, belonging to the same family of European cultivars that has given the world varietal wines like Cabernet Sauvignon, Chardonnay and Zinfandel.
-According to the Lodi Historical Society, the earliest plantings of Tokay in Lodi on record dates back to 1861.
+Flame Tokay is a variety of Vitis vinifera, belonging to the same family of European cultivars that has given the world varietal wines like Cabernet Sauvignon, Chardonnay, and Zinfandel.
+According to the Lodi Historical Society, the earliest plantings of Tokay in Lodi on record date back to 1861.
 By the time the City of Lodi was incorporated in 1906, it was the most widely planted grape in the surrounding region.
 In fact, Tokay — likely a native of Kabylie, a province in the mountains of Algeria —is the agricultural crop to which all of Lodi's founding fathers attributed their early wealth and success (see our post on the City's unforgettable 1907 Tokay Carnival celebration).

 Although towards the end of its "glory years," during the 1960s, Tokay was utilized to a small extent by the Lodi wine industry (dominated by grower-cooperatives at the time) for some brandy and fortified wine production, the fruit's pervasive value was as a fresh table grape, seeds and all.
-Winemakers have always cited the "flaming" pink colored variety's fat, pulpy grape morphology — and the difficulty of even pressing juice from Tokay skins which have the tendency to slip, slide or clog up the machinery — as the reason why the variety was never suitable as a wine grape.
+Winemakers have always cited the "flaming" pink-colored variety's fat, pulpy grape morphology — and the difficulty of even pressing juice from Tokay skins which have the tendency to slip, slide or clog up the machinery — as the reason why the variety was never suitable as a wine grape.

 For Sabelli-Frisch, however, lack of pre-existing experience has been a point of bliss, especially for his preferred methodology.
 "My winery aims to produce low-intervention wines, from low-impact, historic vineyards," he wrote last week to tell us.
 "I like to call them Old World wines in the New World.